 • social validation of quality and style,

-• "limited capsule" effect that reinforces purchase urgency.
+• “limited capsule” effect that enhances purchase urgency.

 Highlight Your Collection's Strengths